makehackvoid/makehackvoid.com/_posts/news/2013-06-25-mhv-quadcopter-workshop-2.md

  * There are 12 spots available for the workshop.
  * A laptop is required for running the ground station software

-If you would like to attend, please email quadcopters <at> makehackvoid.com
+If you would like to attend, please email [quadcopters@makehackvoid.com](mailto:quadcopters@makehackvoid.com).